-Sleep, valuable for your health, is very healing.
+Sleep, valuable for your health, and very healing.
+Note the hours you slept the last night.
 Repair of your whole body and mind including your heart and blood vessels takes place during sleep.
 You know how you feel when you haven’t had that night of sleep.
 When you not able to catch up the next day.
 It gets to you!
 Insomnia is well-defined, by doctors, as trouble falling asleep, maintaining that sleep, and waking up too early.
-These symptom are frequently connected to elevated arousal, anxiety, and depression.
+These symptoms are frequently connected to elevated arousal, anxiety, and depression.

 It could be caused by many things e.g:

 - Fear of something such as not being prepared for the next day,

 - Worrying about something and not trusting the process of life,

 - Not sure of the consequences of something you have done or feeling guilty